 “BR Expansion Period Revenue Sharing Percentage” shall mean the percentage determined each Month during the Expansion Period by dividing (i) BR Expansion Period Capacity minus BR Expansion Period Equity Production by (ii) Expansion Period Capacity minus BR Expansion Period Equity Production; provided that if such computation results in a negative number, the BR Expansion Period Revenue Sharing Percentage shall equal zero.

-“BR Firm Gathering Agreement” shall mean that certain Firm Gathering Agreement effective of even date herewith between Company and BR pursuant to which BR has subscribed for firm gathering capacity on the Lost Creek System in the amount of the BR Capacity, pursuant to Schedule I attached hereto.
+“BR Firm Gathering Agreement” shall mean that certain Firm Gathering Agreement effective of even date herewith between Company and BR pursuant to which BR has subscribed for firm gathering capacity on the Lost Creek System in the amount of the BR Capacity, pursuant to the Firm Schedules.

 “BR Pre-Expansion Period Equity Production” shall mean BR Equity Production, but in no event shall it be a value greater than BR Capacity.

-“BR Pre-Expansion Period Revenue Sharing Percentage” shall mean the percentage used to determine the portion of Third Party Revenue that shall be distributable to BR throughout the term of this Agreement; such percentage is determined each Month during the term hereof by dividing (i) BR Capacity for such Month minus BR Pre-Expansion Period Equity Production for such Month by (ii) Capacity for such Month minus BR Pre-Expansion Period Equity Production for such Month.“Business Day” shall mean any day other than a Saturday, a Sunday, or national holiday beginning at eight (8) o’clock a.m.
+“BR Pre-Expansion Period Revenue Sharing Percentage” shall mean the percentage used to determine the portion of Third Party Revenue that shall be distributable to BR throughout the term of this Agreement; such percentage is determined each Month during the term hereof by dividing (i) BR Capacity for such Month minus BR Pre-Expansion Period Equity Production for such Month by (ii) Capacity for such Month minus BR Pre-Expansion Period Equity Production for such Month; provided that if such computation results in a negative number, the BR Pre-Expansion Period Revenue Sharing Percentage shall equal zero.
+Nothwithstanding anything to the contrary in this Agreement and for the purposes of this definition of BR Pre-Expansion Period Revenue Sharing Percentage, BR Capacity shall be deemed to mean the capacity allocated to BR as specfically set forth on the Firm Schedules.

+“Business Day” shall mean any day other than a Saturday, a Sunday, or national holiday beginning at eight (8) o’clock a.m.
 Central Clock Time and closing at five (5) o’clock p.m.
 Central Clock Time.

-“Capacity” shall mean the maximum amount of Gas volume that can flow during one (1) Day in the Facilities used to provide Gathering Service, determined in accordance with the formulas, assumptions, procedures, and guidelines set forth in Schedule II.
+“Capacity” shall mean the maximum amount of Gas volume that can flow during one (1) Day in the Facilities used to provide Gathering Service, determined in accordance with the formulas, assumptions, procedures, and guidelines set forth in the Schedule I.

+“Commerical Manager” shall have the meaning set forth in Section 10.10 of the LLC Agreement.

 “Day” shall mean a period of twenty-four (24) consecutive hours beginning and ending at nine o'clock a.m.
 Central Clock Time.

 “ECT Capacity” shall mean the Capacity assigned to ECT in Section 2.1.